XPerianer/Motion_Controlled_Pong/README.md

 or ```git clone --recursive https://github.com/XPerianer/Motion_Controlled_Pong.git```

 ##To use the NodeJS-Server:
 1. Install node on your device.
+You could use this great tutorial:       https://learn.adafruit.com/node-embedded-development/installing-node-dot-js
 2. From the main directory, switch to the node directory:  ```cd node/```
 3. Install the depencies with npm:  ```npm install```
 4. Edit the IP-Configuration to your needs, example given with nano: ```nano pong_websocket.js```